mauecker/ScipyFinalProject/README.md

   - total number of assists vs turnovers in the season (scatter plot)

 ## A note on operability
-When the queried aspect is `mar` (winning / losing margins), for some teams, the program prints the notification that the required data is not available on `bbref` for the queried team, while it actually is.<br>
+When querying certain teams, the program at the stage of webscraping prints the notification that the data required for visualization is not available on `bbref` for the queried team, while it actually is.<br>
-This is due to the dictionary of team names and their corresponding abbreviation not being complete and correct.
+This is due to the dictionary of team names and their corresponding abbreviation we used not being complete and correct.
 Unfortunately, the abbreviations `bbref` uses in some cases deviate from the official NBA abbreviations, and no table of team names and abbreviations is provided on `bbref`.
 The best approximation we could find was [this inofficial listing](https://github.com/sherpan/bbref_team_game_logs/blob/master/README.md#basketball-reference-team-abbreviations) on GitHub, however it is still not complete and does contain errors (we fixed those that we detected manually).<br>
-However, in our tests we found that this affects mostly teams that are long defunct.
-For all of the more recent teams who participated in seasons since ~1979/80, our program works fine also regarding the `mar` aspect.
+However, in our tests we found that this affects mostly teams that are long defunct (since 1960 or so).
+For all teams who participated in more recent NBA seasons, our program works fine.

+We tried to create our own listing of team names and abbreviations used on `bbref` by scraping Google search results for the term `f'site:https://www.basketball-reference.com/teams/ "{Team Name}"'` using the [`googlesearch`](https://github.com/Nv7-GitHub/googlesearch) package, but had to figure out that Google does not like being scraped and returns a `HTTP 429 Too Many Requests` error in case of too many requests over a too short time period, which would be necessary to scrape the abbreviations for all NBA teams.

 ## Contact